Thank goodness for the blue crab!

 The crab is referred to as a “peeler” or “shedder”.
 Instantly after the molt, the crab’s new shell is soft, pliable and quickly extended.
 At this time the crab would be referred to as a” soft shelled crab”.
 Lots of crab enthusiasts will just eat a soft shell, which is simply a wonderful dish when lightly tossed in flour and pan fried.

 Most crabs, other than the luxurious King Crab, live out their meek and humble lives in the shadow of the lobster, the king of seafood.
-Seriously, where would ‘imperial’ be without blue crab meat and scrumptious ‘Maryland Style’ be without tender and yummy blue crabs?
+Seriously, where would ‘imperial’ be without blue crab meat and scrumptious ‘MD Style’ be without tender and yummy blue crabs?